-REGION: Tasmania

-VARIETALS: Pinot Noir

-MATURATION: Stainless steel
+REGION: Tasmania VARIETALS: Pinot Noir MATURATION: Stainless steel ANALYSIS: 12.5% alc/vol

 CLIMATE: The East Coast of Tasmania enjoys a classic cool climate with cold nights and warm, mild days.
 The nearby maritime influence provides valuable protection from extreme weather, reducing risk of destructive frosts in the growing period.
 Generally, the weather runs from the west leaving Devil's Corner's vineyard in a rain shadow for much of the year allowing for near perfect growing conditions.